PracHub

 0

-Consider a neural network block whose output is produced by multiplying a sequence of trainable weight matrices before applying the result to an input.
+Consider a neural-network block whose output is produced by multiplying a sequence of trainable weight matrices together, then applying the resulting composite matrix to an input.
+There is no nonlinearity inside this block — it is a pure chain of matrix multiplications.

 Given an input vector or mini-batch XXX, the forward pass is

-Assume there is a scalar loss function L\mathcal{L}L, and that the upstream gradient
+There is a scalar loss L\mathcal{L}L, and the upstream gradient

-is provided by the loss function or by later layers.
+is supplied by the loss or by later layers (so GGG has the same shape as ZZZ).

 Derive the backward pass for this block.
 Specifically: